 At 132 metres high, the platform of the spire marks the end of the spire and the start of the peak.
 It can only accommodate a small dozen people at any one time.

-Finally, at 136 metres high, the minuscule – and final – hexagonal platform of the peak ends this ascension towards the sky.
+Finally, at 136 metres high, the peak’s minuscule – and final – hexagonal platform ends this ascension towards the sky.

-For the lucky ones who can gain permission to reach it, the view here is without any doubt fantastic.
+The view here is absolutely fantastic for the lucky ones who can gain permission to reach it.

 My book recommendation!